Legal Review Can Help Your Research Protocol Stay on Track

 Medical researchers are very reluctant to involve legal counsel in the early planning and drafting of their research protocols, and understandably so.
 After all, a researcher wants to focus on the areas of clinical study and medicine that are driving them to make innovative discoveries, and not be mired in legal details.
 However, an attorney experienced in clinical research and institutional red tape can be a great resource to the research team as early as the study-planning phase.

-As a healthcare and life sciences attorney, I routinely see research protocols that have already sailed through Institutional Review Board (IRB) review despite having serious inaccuracies or inadequacies or legal and compliance issues that must be addressed before the study can realistically progress to enrollment.
+Healthcare and life sciences attorneys routinely see research protocols that have already sailed through Institutional Review Board (IRB) review despite having serious inaccuracies or inadequacies or legal and compliance issues that must be addressed before the study can realistically progress to enrollment.
 This is sometimes because IRB scope is far more limited than many researchers have come to believe.
 For all but the most simplistic studies, IRB approval should not be viewed as the only pre-study hurdle worth attending to, and certainly doesn’t supersede the legal and regulatory requirements that may be applicable to various aspects of a study.

 Attorneys are sometimes hesitant to jump in to the early stages of research planning, knowing they will be met with resistance and possibly disdain.
 Researchers want control over study design without being slowed by legal and compliance barriers.
 Seasoned legal counsel are sensitive to these concerns.